buildspace/buildspace-projects/NFT_Game/en/Section_2/Lesson_3_Adding_Utility_Functions.md

 function checkIfUserHasNFT() public view returns (CharacterAttributes memory) {
   // Get the tokenId of the user's character NFT uint256 userNftTokenId = nftHolders[msg.sender];
-  // If the user has a tokenId in the map, return thier character. if (userNftTokenId > 0) {
+  // If the user has a tokenId in the map, return their character. if (userNftTokenId > 0) {
     return nftHolderAttributes[userNftTokenId];
   }